TheIthorian/Gravity/README.md

 -   `enableBorder: boolean` - Enables the border around the container element.
 -   `enableRandomParticleDirection: boolean` - New particles will have a random direction.
--   `disableGravity: boolean` - Particles will not interact with eachother.
+-   `disableGravity: boolean` - Particles will not interact with each other.
 -   `interactionCalculator: function(particle, gravity)` - Called each step of the simulation.
 Mutates the given particle to update its position, velocity and resultant force to make the interaction.
 -   `enableDrawAnnotations: boolean` - Enables annotations.
 -   `enableDrawLinesBetweenParticles: boolean` - Each particle will emit a line to each other.